Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The standard usage is:
 * D0 is optional the definition of the base.
 If the first axis is vertical starting in 0,0,0, D0 can be omitted
 * D1 to D6 are DH parameters with actuators assigned (or less numbers for less actuators)
-* the tool is appended to the Dn paramters with the orientation of the last defined coordinate system
+* D7 for tool.
+Offset values of the current selected tool G10 will be added

-For less actuators, less D-s are used.
+For less (more) actuators, less (more) D-s are used.
 The p (parallelogram 4 axis) has its own Dn and if it has values, they are added to the parallelogram angles.

 The standard can be changed with the B parameter and Dn numbers can have holes, e.g. start by 1 without 0.